arpan-pramanik/trana-food-waste-app/README-AI-BACKEND.md

-# Trāṇa Food Waste App - AI Backend
+# Trana Food Waste App - AI Backend

-This document describes the Flask backend for the Trāṇa food waste reduction app, which provides AI-powered suggestions for reusing leftover ingredients using Google's Gemini AI.
+This document describes the Flask backend for the Trana food waste reduction app, which provides AI-powered suggestions for reusing leftover ingredients using Google's Gemini AI.

 ## Overview